odyssomay/paredit/README.md

 This is an implementation of [paredit](http://www.emacswiki.org/emacs/ParEdit) for [sublime text](http://www.sublimetext.com/).

-The plugin is under development, but intended to be finished before 2013-05-25.

 ## Installation

 To try the current implementation, clone the repository and place the resulting